rodolfodpk/go-crablet/README.md

 - **Event Causation**: Track event causation and correlation for event chains
 - **State Projection**: Build current state by projecting over events using custom projectors
 - **Batch Operations**: Efficient batch operations for appending multiple events
-- **PostgreSQL Backend**: Uses PostgreSQL for reliable, ACID-compliant storage
+- **PostgreSQL Backend**: Uses PostgreSQL for reliable, ACID-compliant storage with native concurrency control
 - **Go Native**: Written in Go with idiomatic Go patterns and interfaces
+- **Resource Management**: Clean separation of concerns with database pool lifecycle managed by the caller

 ## Example Use Case